daxcee/sahat.github.com/_posts/2014-08-28-hacker-school-week-11-and-12.md

-I would also like to give shout-outs to *Brian Ruslim* for helping me out with JavaScript whenever I was stuck and for all those long lunch walks to *Prosperity Dumplings* in Chinatown, *Alice Chena* for all your great contributins to [Satellizer](https://github.com/sahat/satellizer), Marcus for his awesome code review feedback, and to many others: *Jorge*, *Carlos*, *Costa*, *Nick*, *Dana*.
+I would also like to give shout-outs to *Brian Ruslim* for helping me out with JavaScript whenever I was stuck and for all those long lunch walks to *Prosperity Dumplings* in Chinatown, *Alice Chen* for all your great contributins to [Satellizer](https://github.com/sahat/satellizer), Marcus for his awesome code review feedback, and to many others: *Jorge Izquierdo*, *Carlos Sánchez Serrano*, *Costa Michailidis*, *Nicholas Sweeting *, *Dana Sniezko*.
 Additionally, I would like to thank all the facilitators for making Hacker School so awesome.

 So, now that Hacker School is over, what's next?
 I am going to start packing bags as I am moving to the Bay Area in 2 days.
 As for my GitHub projects, I am going